-- (1) A free writing prospectus used in reliance on this section may include information the substance of which is not included in the registration statement but such information shall not conflict with: - (i) Information contained in the filed registration statement, including any prospectus or prospectus supplement that is part of the registration statement (including pursuant to Rule 430B (§230.430B), Rule 430C (§230.430C), or Rule 430D (§230.430D)) or and not superseded or modified; or - (ii) Information contained in the issuer's periodic and current reports filed or furnished to the Commission pursuant to section 13 or 15(d) of the Securities Exchange Act of 1934 (15 U.S.C.
-78m or 78o(d)) that are incorporated by reference into the registration statement and not superseded or modified.
+(1) A free writing prospectus used in reliance on this section may include information the substance of which is not included in the registration statement but such information shall not conflict with:

+(i) Information contained in the filed registration statement, including any prospectus or prospectus supplement that is part of the registration statement (including pursuant to Rule 430B (\S 230.430B), Rule 430C (\S 230.430C), or Rule 430D (\S 230.430D)) or and not superseded or modified; or

+(ii) Information contained in the issuer's periodic and current reports filed or furnished to the Commission pursuant to section 13 or 15(d) of the Securities Exchange Act of 1934 (15 U.S.C.
+78m or 780(d)) that are incorporated by reference into the registration statement and not superseded or modified.

-- (2) (i) A free writing prospectus used in reliance on this section shall contain substantially the following legend: - The issuer has filed a registration statement (including a prospectus) with the SEC for the offering to which this communication relates.
+(2)(i) A free writing prospectus used in reliance on this section shall contain substantially the following legend:

+The issuer has filed a registration statement (including a prospectus) with the SEC for the offering to which this communication relates.
 Before you invest, you should read the prospectus in that registration statement and other documents the issuer has filed with the SEC for more complete information about the issuer and this offering.
 You may get these documents for free by visiting EDGAR on the SEC Web site at www.sec.gov.
-Alternatively, the issuer, any underwriter or any dealer participating in the offering will arrange to send you the prospectus if you request it by calling toll-free 1-8[xx-xxx-xxxx]. - (ii) The legend also may provide an e-mail address at which the documents can be requested and may indicate that the documents also are available by accessing the issuer's Web site and provide the Internet address and the particular location of the documents on the Web site.
+Alternatively, the issuer, any underwriter or any dealer participating in the offering will arrange to send you the prospectus if you request it by calling toll-free 1-8[xx-xxx-xxxx].